‘Uncertainty is not our friend’: Scientists are still struggling to understand the sea level risks posed by Antarctica

 “Only the collapse of marine-based sectors of the Antarctic ice sheet, if initiated, could cause global mean sea level to rise substantially above the likely range during the 21st century,” the body noted then.

-“The major uncertainty in global sea level rise is what the Antarctic ice sheet is going to do,” Michael Oppenheimer, professor of geosciences and international affairs at Princeton University who led a 2019 IPCC report chapter on the sea level rise, said in an interview.
+“The major uncertainty in global sea level rise is what the Antarctic ice sheet is going to do,” Michael Oppenheimer, a professor of geosciences and international affairs at Princeton University who led a 2019 IPCC report chapter on the sea level rise, said in an interview.
 “These papers are a strong reminder that our understanding of the future of the ice sheet — our ability to estimate what its contribution to sea level rise is going to be — remains quite uncertain.”

 That’s okay, he added.
 Science often means only incremental discovery and consensus.
 “Understanding of it doesn’t happen overnight,” Oppenheimer said.
 “People shouldn’t expect miracles; this is slow work.”